 DynaVibe is a dynamic propeller balancing and vibration analyzing system.
 Simple to use, it allows UAV owners and operators to quickly measure and resolve propeller vibration.
 While vibration dampening mounts and gimbals can help minimize the effects of vibration, the best approach is to eliminate it altogether.
 Eliminating vibration is of particular importance with UAVs, because these lighter structure aircraft are more prone to shake from vibration than are larger, heavier aircraft.

 The DynaVibe GX2 also allows users to conduct full-spectrum vibration surveys to identify and resolve vibration from sources other than the propeller.
 The benefit of dynamically balancing and analyzing the vibration of drones is the smoothest, quietest flight to enable maximum resolution of photography, and highest possible uptime of all flight systems.
 To learn more about the benefits of DynaVibe for UAV operations, contact us by phone at 405.896.0026 or by email: email@example.com.
 Shop in our online store for DynaVibe.
-Or, simply provide your email address in the form below and we’ll contact you.
+Or, click on the yellow "Contact Us" tab near the bottom of this page to provide contact info and we'll contact you.